CypherousSkies/Ravoz/README.md

 ## Grammar

-### Parts of Speech
+### Parts of Speech:

-These categories bare some explaining so lets pick them apart:

 - **Terminators**: These are intransitive verbs and nouns, things which (generally) form the beginning or end of a sentence.

 - **Relations**: These (as the name suggests) are verbs which form a relation between two (or more) loci (so things like "A loves B")

-        - As a note the irregular relation is called a **path**, which while not entirely its own grammatical category, is interesting in its own right.
+	- As a note the irregular relation (`ō`) is called a **path**, which while not entirely its own grammatical category, is interesting in its own right.
 It may function as a relation (depicting change from something to something else) or a kind of special terminator (placing something within a range).

 - **Particles**: In addition to serving as grammatical modifiers (conjugation, clarifying medium, & kind), they may serve as terminators or relations to relations (e.g. how "liked that" in "I liked that she grabbed flowers" forms a relation between "I" and "grabbed")

 - **Decorations**: Grammatically, decorations are much like relations, just far less regular.

 	- `ì` syllables are pronouns (which are rarely written) which serve as placeholder connections in linear or complex texts (in practice they are a special kind of relation which function like terminators)

 	- `à` syllables are numbers and domain markers, which are written above or below a line to give more information (in practice a kind of particle which cannot serve as a terminator)

 	- `ò` syllables are grouping words (including prepositions, parentheses, and [[#Cartouches]]) with a various ways of being written

 ### Word order